-Optimistic contract signing with third party: The first somewhat3 optimistic scheme has been described in [Even 83].
-The first optimistic scheme in our sense is based on gradual increase of privilege [BGMR 90]: In n message exchanges, the probability with which a contract is valid is gradually increased from 0 to 1.
-If the protocol stops prematurely, each signatory can invoke a third party called "judge."
-The third party will wait until the protocol would have terminated (i.e., we are in a synchronous model).
-After this timeout, the third party picks a random value ρ in the interval [0, 1], or retrieves it in case the third party was invoked for this contract before.
 If the probability given by the last message received by the invoking party is at least ρ , the contract is considered valid and an affidavit is issued and sent to both signatories.
 Otherwise the contract is considered invalid.
 By construction, if the protocol is prematurely stopped, one party might be "privileged", i.e., has a slight advantage when invoking the judge: If the third party chooses a ρ that lies between the probabilities of the two signatories, only one of them can finalize the contract.
 Thus, if a correct player A invokes the third party and gets the answer that the contract is invalid, she cannot be sure that the same would happen if B invokes the third party, i.e., that the contract is indeed not signed.
-In the worst case, B might have a valid contract (i.e., probability 1) and hence knows that if A complains, it will succeed only with the probability contained in the last message sent by B. The probability that such an uncertain situation arises is non-negligible, but linearly small in the number of messages exchanged [BGMR 90].
+In the worst case, B might have a valid contract (i.e., probability 1) and hence knows that if A complains, it will succeed only with the probability contained in the last message sent by B. The probability that such an uncertain situation arises is non-negligible, but linearly small in the number of messages exchanged [3].
 In the house-selling example mentioned above, such a non-negligible error would probably not be acceptable for the seller.

-Recent research concentrated on optimistic contract signing schemes that avoid such uncertain situations, and guarantee a definite decision within limited time: [AsSW 97] describes a synchronous contract signing protocol with four messages.
-This was improved in [AsSW3 97] to a four-message protocol for asynchronous networks.
+Recent research concentrated on optimistic contract signing schemes that avoid such uncertain situations, and guarantee a definite decision within limited time: [1] describes a synchronous contract signing protocol with four messages.
+This was improved in [2] to a four-message protocol for asynchronous networks.
 Compared to this earlier work, the focus of this paper is on proving bounds on the message- and time-complexity of optimistic contract signing protocols for different models4.

-Commit Protocols: Compared to commit-protocols [SiKS 97] for atomicity of distributed transactions, contract signing aims at a non-repudiable agreement while assuming a byzantine failure model, i.e., even if most signatories are malicious, contract signing guarantees a correct outcome for correct signatories whereas commit-protocol do not.
+Commit Protocols: Compared to commit-protocols for atomicity of distributed transactions [20], contract signing aims at a non-repudiable agreement while assuming a byzantine failure model, i.e., even if most signatories are malicious, contract signing guarantees a correct outcome for correct signatories whereas commit-protocol do not.

-Agreement Protocols: Contract signing achieves more than just agreement [PeSL 80]: besides reaching agreement, the players also want to be able to prove it afterwards.
+Agreement Protocols: Contract signing achieves more than just agreement [17]: besides reaching agreement, the players also want to be able to prove it afterwards.